 1) Nausea: Hanging out in the hot tub for extended periods of time can cause mild to severe nausea, especially if you’ve had a large meal beforehand.

 2) Dizziness: Hot water can sometimes cause light-headedness and dizziness.
 If you start to feel woozy, get out of the hot tub immediately and re-adjust to the external temperature.

 3) Use an UMBRELLA or some kind of shade.
 Just like a pool, hot tub water can attract the intense rays of the sun.
 You should protect your eyes and skin from the sun’s extreme rays.
 Using a hat and glasses while in the hot tub can help.

 *No Horseplay In The Hot Tub

 Although playing around in a hot tub the size of your bed may not seem like a big deal, goofing around in ANY body of water, no matter how miniature, can be dangerous.
-It takes less than a second to trip, slip or fall and bump your head.
+As a result, it takes less than a second to trip, slip or fall and bump your head.

 *Consider the Weather Conditions

 In many areas, weather can change in a second.
-Refrain from using your hot tub in extreme conditions, like hail, blizzards, or thunderstorms.
+Consequently, refrain from using your hot tub in extreme conditions, like hail, blizzards, or thunderstorms.
 Not only do you risk getting hurt, you risk damaging your hot tub and contaminating the water.